The Falcon and the Co-eds

-The Falcon and the Co-eds is a 1943 film directed by William Clemens, and produced by Maurice Geraghty, the same team that had worked on The Falcon in Danger (1943) and would stay together for the next film in the Falcon series (this entry being the seventh of 16 in the series).
+The Falcon and the Co-eds is a 1943 film directed by William Clemens, and produced by Maurice Geraghty, the same team that had worked on The Falcon in Danger (1943) and would stay together for the next film in The Falcon series (this entry being the seventh of 16 in the series).
 The story and screenplay was by Ardel Wray, a frequent collaborator with Val Lewton in his RKO horror series, who added supernatural elements to the proceedings.

-As he had in the past three Falcon films, Tom Conway played the suave amateur sleuth, this time backed up by a bevy of young starlets, including Jean Brooks, Rita Corday and Amelita Ward.
+As he had in the past three Falcon films, Tom Conway played the suave amateur sleuth Tom Lawrence, this time backed up by a bevy of young starlets, including Jean Brooks, Rita Corday and Amelita Ward.

 Plot

-Jane Harris (Amelita Ward), a student at the Bluecliff Seminary for Girls, asks Tom Lawrence (Tom Conway), aka the Falcon, for his help to investigate a death predicted by her unstable roommate, Marguerita Serena (Rita Corday), a clairvoyant.
+Jane Harris, a student at the Bluecliff Seminary for Girls, asks Tom Lawrence, aka the Falcon, for his help to investigate a death predicted by her unstable roommate, Marguerita Serena, a clairvoyant.
 Professor Jamison has recently died, with uncertainty as to whether it was suicide or homicide.
+The Falcon gets a ride from town to the seminary with the three daughters of the caretaker, the "Ughs", by the school driver.

-Posing as an insurance investigator, the Falcon meets the Dean, Miss Keyes (Barbara Brown); the school's Psychology teacher, Dr Anatole Graelich (George Givot); the Drama teacher, Vicky Gaines (Jean Brooks); and the Music teacher, Mary Phoebus (Isabel Jewell).
-Inspector Donovan (Cliff Clark) and Detective Bates (Edward Gargan) are also looking at the local Coroner's verdict of suicide.
+Posing as an insurance investigator, the Falcon meets the Dean Miss Keyes, the school's psychology teacher Dr. Anatole Graelich, drama teacher Vicky Gaines and music teacher Mary Phoebus.
+Inspector Timothy Donovan and Detective Bates are also looking at the local coroner's verdict of suicide.

-The Falcon begins his investigation at the dead professor's room and then goes to the undertaker's (Ian Wolfe), where he finds out it is assumed Professor Jamison committed suicide by taking an overdose of sleeping pills.
+The Falcon begins his investigation in Professor Jamison's room and then goes to the undertaker's, where he finds out it is assumed Professor Jamison committed suicide by taking an overdose of sleeping pills.
 Believing the death was murder, a group of suspects are carefully watched by the Falcon, including Marguerita, who thinks she has inherited her father's insanity, and a love triangle involving Graelich, Mary and Vicky, all with motives for murder.

-Before Tom can confront the killer, Dean Keyes is murdered; and when Marguerita tells Mary that she saw her standing over the dead body of Miss Keyes, Mary tries to force the hysterical girl to jump from the cliffs by the school.
+Before the Falcon can confront the killer, Miss Keyes is murdered and when Marguerita tells Mary that she saw her standing over the dead body of Miss Keyes, Mary tries to force the hysterical Marguerita to jump from the cliffs by the school.
 Tom races to the cliffs and startles Mary, who topples to her death.
-She had been behind all the murders, starting with Jamison who was killed in a jealous rage, and the Dean, who would have dismissed Graelich, whom Mary had married in secret, as married couples could not work at the school.
+She had been behind all the murders, starting with Jamison who was killed in a jealous rage and Miss Keys, who would have dismissed Graelich, whom Mary had married in secret, as married couples could not work at the school.

-At the conclusion, Jane's mother, a famous actress, arrives at the school with another actress and asks the Falcon to solve a murder at the theater.
+Later, Jane's mother Maya, a famous actress, arrives at the school with Sutton Lee, another actress who asks the Falcon to solve a murder at the theater.